steve-dave8/white__steven--final-project/backend/README.md

     ```

 ## Dependencies
-After cloning this project, in your Terminal (while in the local repo) run the command "npm install" which will create a node_modules folder that contains the following dependencies:
+After cloning this project, in your Terminal (while in the backend folder) run the command "npm install" which will create a node_modules folder that contains the following dependencies:

 bcrypt ; dotenv ; esm ; express ; jsonwebtoken ; nodemon (as a dev dependency) ; uuid

-## Environment Setup
-Create a .env file in your main folder.
-In this file add the following variables: PORT, JWT_SECRET, DATA_USERS_LOCATION, DATA_ENTRIES_LOCATION.
-Assign appropriate values to these variables.

 ## Scripts
 These are shortcuts for commands you can enter in the Terminal. ex: you could enter "npm start" instead of "npm node index.js"